Abdul7602/flow/README.md

 # Flow

 > Write naturally.
-Your day connects itself.
+Your life timelline connects itself.

 Flow is an AI-powered personal productivity PWA that unifies notes, tasks, and calendar in one place.
 Write anything in a note — dates, appointments, tasks — and Flow extracts and organises them automatically.
 No context switching, no separate apps.

 ---

 ## Features